-The RCauth Pilot ICA shall not employ contractors for its primary service operation.
+The RCauth-Pilot ICA shall not employ contractors for its primary service operation.
 However, it does rely on vendors to supply hardware, software, and other (physical) infrastructure.
-It will obtain such supplies in a way that does not knowingly expose the RCauth Pilot ICA to security compromises.
-The CA uses the magnetic tape backup contracted by Nikhef under confidentiality requirements for all operational data, except for the private key of the CA and the long-term data archive of personal data.
+It will obtain such supplies in a way that does not knowingly expose the RCauth Pilot-ICA to security compromises.
+The CA uses the magnetic tapeoff-site backup contracted byat a Nikhef collaboration member organisation under confidentiality requirements for all operational data, except for the private key of the CA and the long-term data archive of personal data.